stablekernel/aqueduct/source/docs/http/threading.md

 ## How Aqueduct Uses Isolates

 An application is initialized by invoking a series of initialization methods in a `ApplicationChannel`.
-Once these methods are finished executing, the application starts sending HTTP requests through the request channel created by the `ApplicationChannel`.
+Once these methods are finished executing, the application starts sending HTTP requests through the channel created by the `ApplicationChannel`.

 Because a `ApplicationChannel` is a type - and can be instantiated - Aqueduct simply creates a number of isolates and instantiates `ApplicationChannel` for each.
 The initialization code is therefore identical for each isolate, which means that the ongoing behavior of each isolate is also identical.